joshgodsiff/airtasker-rate-limit/README.md

 Also, I'm not *actually* very familiar with Node, I've just been writing a lot of front-end JS recently, so there might be some idiosyncrasies or things that don't line up with convention in terms of how I've structured this as a Node project.

+# Redis

+One of the options for a datastore is to use Redis, which obviously requires a Redis server to be running. `brew install redis` and running it with the default configuration worked for me, if you want to try it out.
+You'll also need to swap which store is used in `app.js`.
+If it can detect that Redis is running, some of the tests will also make use it.

 # Fun fact

 I think this is the first time I've actually written a `while` loop in about...
 4 years?
 (Previous job was writing Haskell, which doesn't have loops built into the language.)